 We found 5 geriatricians who accept Blue Advantage Silver HMO 003 near Fort Worth, TX.

 Dr. Amity Smith specializes in family medicine and geriatrics (elderly care).
 Dr. Smith attended medical school at Louisiana State University School of Medicine in Shreveport.
-Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Smith accepts.
+Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Smith accepts.

 Conditions / Treatments

 Medicare Patient Conditions

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.

 Some of the most common concerns seen by a geriatrician include:

 - Mobility issues, including the need for canes and walkers, as well as preventing falls